Audition and Portfolio Day FAQ

-The audition or portfolio review requirements for each program are provided on our Audition and Portfolio Review webpage.
+Special requirements for each program are listed on our Audition and Portfolio Review Requirements webpage.

-What should I bring with me to the audition day?
+What should I bring to the audition day?

 Additional copies of your resume and headshot (if applicable) are recommended but not required.
 A copy of official or unofficial high school transcripts if you have not yet been accepted to the university is also suggested.

-A full schedule for each day will be available on the audition day webpage.
+A full schedule for each day will be available on the Audition Day Schedule webpage.